Construction work is complex. Without expert management of all the moving pieces, projects easily overspend or veer off schedule.

 Time card software

-Just like daily reports, digital time cards are faster and more accurate than pen and paper time tracking.
-Contractors can more easily complete time cards and construction managers can more granularly track labor costs using digital methods.
+Just like daily reports, digital construction time cards are faster and more accurate than pen and paper time tracking.
+Contractors can more easily complete time cards and construction managers can more granularly track labor costs using construction cost codes and other digital methods.

 Digital time tracking software will often integrate with accounting systems, to save even more time and reduce errors in payroll processing.